GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

   - Two types of approach:
     - Many microphones to maximize the amount of (geometrical) information collected
     - Binaural setups to mimic human hearing
 ]

+*Relative Transfer Function*

+#reset-acronym("RTF")
+The #acr("RTF") is the ratio of the receiver acoustic transfer functions of a microphone $h_i$ and that of a reference microphone $h_1$ @gannot_signal_2001 @li_estimation_2015.
+This conc

+#draft[
+  - @cohen_relative_2004 - Relative transfer function identification using speech signals.
+Cohen et al.
+  - @li_reverberant_2016 - Reverberant sound localization with a robot head based on direct-path relative transfer function
+  - @li_estimation_2015 - Estimation of Relative Transfer Function in the Presence of Stationary Noise Based on Segmental Power Spectral Density Matrix Subtraction
+]

 *Definition*